kaistsystemsbiology/MEResource/README.md

-# Baebra

-## Comprehensive evaluation of the capabilities of microbial cell factories
+# Comprehensive evaluation of the capabilities of microbial cell factories
 ## Procedure

 **Note**: